Optimization Methods for Large-Scale Machine Learning: Second-Order Methods

 Two simplifications can drastically reduce the computational cost of this operation.
-First, one can use the same preprocessing for all $r$ if the distribution weights (the bracketed term in the above formula) are ignored.
-Second, one can ignore the input cross-correlations and simply ensure that each input variable has zero mean and unit variance with a scalar transform $\tilde{x}_t^{[i]} = \alpha_t {x}_t^{[i]} + \beta_t$.
-Here, an important detail is the computation of the normalization constants $\alpha_t$ and $\beta_t$.
+First, we can ignore the bracketed coefficient in \eqref{eq.sm.g} and assume that we can use the same whitening transformation for all outputs $r\in\{1,\dots, d_j\}$.
+Second, we can ignore the input cross-correlations and simply ensure that each input variable has zero mean and unit variance by replacing the input vector coefficients $\xhat_i[t]$ for each $t\in\{1,\dots,d_{j-1}\}$ by the linearly transformed values $\alpha_t \xhat_i[t] + \beta_t$.
+Despite these simplifications, this normalization operation is very likely to improve the second order properties of the objective function.
+An important detail here is the computation of the normalization constants $\alpha_t$ and $\beta_t$.
 Estimating the mean and the standard deviation of each input with a simple running average works well if one expects these quantities to change very slowly.
 This is unfortunately not true in recent neural networks.\footnote{This used to be true in the 1990s because neural networks were using bounded activation functions such as the sigmoid $s(x)=1/(1+e^{-x})$.
 However, many recent results were achieved using the ReLU activation function $s(x)=\max\{0,x\}$ which is unbounded and homogeneous.
 The statistics of the intermediate variables in such network can change extremely quickly during the first phases of the optimization process \cite{LafoVasiBott16}.}